TheOld/PTML/README.md

 ## Run the NodeJS server

-Open a new terminal and navigate to the folder `/ptml/src/server` and run
+Clone the repo then open a new terminal and navigate to the folder `/src/server` and run

 1.  `yarn && yarn start`